How does online shopping affect offline price sensitivity?: Demand Model

 \subsection{Estimation}

 Our main estimation strategy follows the standard two-step approach used in control function approaches; see \citep{petrin2010control} for details.
-However, the key additional challenge in our setting comes from the presence of the high-dimensional customer-brand fixed-effects.
+However, the key additional challenge in our setting arises from the presence of high-dimensional customer-brand fixed effects.
+While high-dimensional fixed effects generally allow for more flexible substitution patterns \citep{jiang2025high}, doing so complicates the estimation procedure.
 We now discuss both the overview of our estimation strategy and also provide a summary of the solution concept that we adopt to address the high-dimensional fixed-effects.